kjhealy/kieranhealy.hugo/content/blog/baby-name-animation.markdown

 {{< /highlight >}}

-We're going to create a plot object, `p`, by taking this data, subsetting to boys' names, and creating a table of end-letter frequencies by year.
-Then we add the plot instructions.
+We're going to create a plot object, `p`.
+We take the data and subset it to boys' names, then calculate a table of end-letter frequencies by year.
+Finally,  we add the instructions for the plot.

 {{< highlight r >}}
 ## Create the plot object